Sebastian-Golatowski/PHP-Symfony-projects/taskM-api/README.md

 composer install
 ```

-Once the dependencies are installed, you need to create the database:
+Once the dependencies are installed, you need to create the database (you might need to change "DATABASE_URL" in .env file):
 ```
 symfony console doctrine:database:create
 ```